MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ns-ntddrilapitypes-rilterminalcapabilityinfo.md

 ---
 UID: NS:ntddrilapitypes.RILTERMINALCAPABILITYINFO
 title: RILTERMINALCAPABILITYINFO (ntddrilapitypes.h)
 description: "Microsoft reserves the RILTERMINALCAPABILITYINFO structure for internal use only.
-Don't use this structure in your code."
+Don't use the RILTERMINALCAPABILITYINFO structure in your code."
 old-location: netvista\rilterminalcapabilityinfo.htm
 tech.root: netvista
 ms.date: 05/02/2018